 But, I didn’t feel at home.
 I’ve since come to understand why my early years in the bush felt so right: I need a strong connection to a natural place, in order to feel at home.
 Endless airports and urban equine facilities and new faces every few days were unnerving and draining for me.

 Parenthood shakes things up

-2007 to 2012, our early parenting years, were a time of upheaval and transition.
+Our early parenting years were a time of upheaval & transition.

 In late 2007 our daughter was born in Australia, and in 2008 we settled down for a few years at the Parelli Headquarters in Colorado.

 Alain moved into a corporate role, managing first the Parelli US Tour, and later their world-wide Events and Sales, and I stopped teaching entirely, to stay at home full time with our daughter.

 As all parents know, the arrival of children can shake things up quite a bit.
 During our early years of parenting, change and transition—sometimes painful transition—was the dominant theme of our lives.

 Alain's new role with Parelli now involved far more traveling, and I found myself alone for long periods with our baby daughter.

 Far from home and without a social support network, first-time motherhood and extreme sleep deprivation brought me face to face with aspects of myself that I had successfully avoided until then.
 It was a time of intense and painful personal growth that far exceeded anything that horses, people, and travel had ever presented me with.